merenlab/illumina-utils/README.md

 ## [prefixes] section

 `prefixes` section is optional.
-If you have barcodes and primers in your reads, and you want them to be trimmed, you can use [regular expression](http://en.wikipedia.org/wiki/Regular_expressions)s to specify them.
+If you have primers, barcodes or unique molecular identifiers (UMIs) in your reads, and you want them to be trimmed, you can use [regular expression](http://en.wikipedia.org/wiki/Regular_expressions)s to specify them.
+A UMI, being a random sequence, would be represented by a series of dots (...... would represent a UMI of length 6).
 If prefixes are defined, results would contain only pairs that matched them.

 # Merging Partially Overlapping Illumina Pairs